 But do people actually read it?
 This campaign launched 21-days ago, let’s take a peek at the results so far:

 If they aren’t clicking, you should be rewriting it and trying another.
 Again, having good pictures is still crucial for an ads success, but it’s more important on what information you convey to the customer that counts.
-Saying that, the BEST METRIC is how much your sales increase.
-Link clicks are a great way to see if people are reading your entire ad – but the real results show in your bottom line.

-I’m not saying Google PPC ads are completely useless, but for those looking to maximize their returns on ad spend with minimal budgets, this is by far the best way to go.
+I’m not saying Google PPC ads are useless, but for those looking to maximize their returns on ad spend with minimal budgets, this is by far the best way to go.

 Your ‘call to action’ should appear AFTER they’ve read your ad copy and are convinced to try your product or service.
 Example: